a-kossakowski/a-kossakowski/README.md

 ## About Me
 Inspired by my grandfather, mycologist **Krzysztof Kręc** (UMCS), I turned a personal disability into motivation to explore biology through computation.
+A disability has shaped—rather than limited—my curiosity, guiding me toward computational biology.
 I’m eager to keep learning—especially in computer science, statistical analysis, and cutting-edge computational biology—while dissecting molecular complexity from bacteria to early-diverging fungi.

 ---